 Most of the non-Tuareg inhabitants come from Ghadames and Twât, or else are of the hartenes class-that is, the children of Negro women abandoned on the route by their husbands.
 But all these various ethnical elements, recently increased by the Turkish garrison troops, are sufficiently subject to the local traditions to adopt the native Berber dialect.
-Most of the inhabitants also wear the Tuareg costume-pantaloons, blouse, and veil-and still adhere to the old trading traditions of the place.
-For centuries the same routes are followed, fixed by custom and the exigencies of the tribes claiming transit dues in return for their protection.
-Thus in order to reach Timbuktu, the caravans from Rhât have to make an enormous detour by the Twât oasis.
-Direct intercourse with the French Algerian possessions is also interdicted by the Turks and the fanatic Senûsiya brotherhood, which has been very powerful in the oasis since the middle of the century.
+Most of the inhabitants also wear the Tuareg eostume-pantaloons, blouse, and veil-and still adhere to the old trading traditions of the place.
+For centuries the same routes are followed, fixed by custom and the exigencies of the tribes elaiming transit dues in return for their protection.
+Thus in order to reach Timbuktu, the caravans from Rhât have to make an enormous detour by the Twât easis.
+Direct intercourse with the French Algerian possessions is also interdicted by the Turks and the fanatie Senûsiya brotherhood, which has been very powerful in the oasis since the middle of the century.
 For its support the town is thus reduced to the profits of its trade with the distant Sudanese markets between the Niger and Lake Tsad.
 The produce of the local industries and agriculture is even less important than that of Ghadames.
-The surrounding district nourishes scarcely three thousand date-palms, amid which the Tuaregs have set up their stone or earthen houses, their huts of branches, and skin a small Tuareg village lying some 6 miles farther south.
+The surrounding district nourishes searcely three thousand date-palms, amid which the Tuaregs have set up their stone or earthen houses, their huts of branches, and skin tents.

+In the oasis the only other centre of population is Al-Barkat (Barakat, Iberke), a small Tuareg village lying some 6 miles farther south.
 The clean and pleasant spot, better watered and more fertile than Rhât, presents an agreeable picture to the traveller, such as he will not again meet for hundreds of miles along his southern route.
 Yet the ruins occurring here and there in the surrounding districts show that these now arid and almost inaccessible uplands were also at one time inhabited.
 Even in the Jebel Akakus the natives point to the site of the ancient city of Tenderart, where are seen the myrtle, necessarily introduced by a civilised people, and sculptures carved on the face of the rock.